cmurga95/chapelhillbjj/README.md

 - All APIs are secret and not hardcoded

 ### 👋 About Me
-I’m a data analyst passionate about automating workflows and delivering clear insights.
+I’m a data analyst passionate about automating workflows. manage data infrastructure delivering clear insights.
 Strong problem solving skills.
 Let’s connect!